 Bonus points if, after the pen is used, someone makes a snarky comment on the pen's superiority.

 A subtrope of Improvised Weapon.
-May be used by an Improbable Weapon User or a Combat Pragmatist, an Art Attacker or a Mad Artist.
+May be used by an Improbable Weapon User, a Combat Pragmatist, an Art Attacker or a Mad Artist.

 Compare Once Killed a Man with a Noodle Implement.